prooph/event-store-mongodb-adapter/README.md

 Requirements
 ------------

-- MongoDB >= 2.6.0
+- MongoDB >= 4.0
-- PHP Mongo Extension >= 1.5.0
+- MongoDB PHP Driver >= 1.5.2
-- alcaeus/mongo-php-adapter >= 1.0.5 for usage with PHP 7

-Write concern
+Transactions
 -------------

-This adapter uses a transaction timeout of 50 secs by default.

-The default write concern for this adapater is acknowledged (['w' => 1]).
+The transaction write concern for this adapter is `majority`.

-It's possible to change both values by injecting them into the constructor or by using the factory.
+The transaction read concern for this adapter is `snapshot`.

+You can disable transactions for this adapter.

 Considerations
 --------------